iobroker-community-adapters/ioBroker.mihome-vacuum/README.md

 * (BuZZy1337) fixed detection of new Firmware / Second generation Vacuum

 ### 1.1.1 (2018-04-17)
-* (MeisterTR) error catched , added states for new fw
+* (MeisterTR) error caught , added states for new fw

 ### 1.1.0 (2018-04-10)
 * (mswiege) Finished the widget